altomoney/liquidation-bot/README.md

 ## Roadmap

+- [x] add handler for market registry
-- [ ] add handler for market registry
+- [ ] add handler for usm registry
 - [ ] merge configuration of indexer and executor
 - [ ] add docker compose for deployment of indexer and executor
 - [ ] add readme describing how to start the bot